 I've been with my husband since the business first started.
 For years, we hardly made any money and I was his support system.
 I did a lot of the grunt work in the beginning to help lift the business off the ground.

 I was also a happy, independent woman who had a day job before our daughter was born.
 Having my own paycheck to spend is liberating.

-Despite the rise in our wealth and our income, I felt trapped because we only have joint accounts with different spending habits.
+Despite the rise in our wealth and our income, I felt trapped.
+We only have joint accounts with different spending habits.
 My husband is a miser who wants me to run all expenditures by him first.
 We're talking about even a $25 toy for our daughter.

 If I spent $1,000 more a month, it wouldn't make a dent to our budget.
 We only spend about $4,000 a month and pull in over $100,000 a month.
 However, to him, spending $1,000 more a month would be a big “no no.” That would would be a 25% increase.
 That's right, spending more than 5% of our monthly income is way too much for him to handle.
 That cheap bastard.

 He simply cannot let go of his excessively frugal ways, even if it was hurting our relationship.
 As you know, being a stay at home parent is hard work.
 I resent having to “ask for permission” before buying anything, even it's for our family.

 My husband spends more time on his business and on his hobbies than he does with me and his daughter.
 He's always jockeying to promote his business by doing interviews and TV spots.
 It's nauseating how full of himself he is.

 He tells people publicly how little he cares about money to justify his parsimonious ways.
 But in secret, he is money crazy.
 All he wants is more of it!

 Given our differences, I decided to get a divorce after 15 years of marriage.
 It was a tough call but I'm much happier to have my freedom back.